HttpRafa/modflared/README.md

 ### For Players
 If your server admin has properly configured their server you should be able to connect to the server as usual.
 No extra configuration is needed.
-(Note for the time being you won't be able to see the server's MOTD/Ping before initiating a connection)

 If your server admin has not properly configured their server, you will need to add their server to the `forced_tunnels.json` file in the modflared config folder.
 #### Example configuration (modflared/forced_tunnels.json)